UK watchdog says Big Tech pose biggest threat to banks

 This would force banks to think about how they make money.

-Fees and charges allow banks to cross-subsidise free-in-credit bank accounts that underpin market share, but the entry of tech companies could change that, forcing banks to introduce charges for accounts, the FCA said.
+Fees and charges allow banks to cross-subsidize free-in-credit bank accounts that underpin market share, but the entry of tech companies could change that, forcing banks to introduce charges for accounts, the FCA said.

 Reporting by Huw Jones; editing by David Evans